Bridgeport mayor wins do-over election in race marred by ballot irregularities

-Ganim on Tuesday defeated fellow Democrat John Gomes, the city’s former acting chief administrative officer.

-Gomes successfully battled in court to get the mayoral race rerun on the grounds that the original result was tainted by voting irregularities.
-Yet in the end, he was not able to turn that legal victory into votes.
+Ganim easily defeated fellow Democrat John Gomes, the city’s former acting chief administrative officer who had gone to court to get the race rerun on the grounds that the original result was tainted.

-Speaking to supporters shortly afterward, Gomes said he was proud his campaign brought attention to longstanding voting integrity issues in the city.
+Speaking to supporters, Gomes said he was proud his campaign brought attention to longstanding voting integrity issues in the city.
 He didn’t concede, but spoke about his campaign being “at halftime” and said he planned on staying involved in Bridgeport and Connecticut civic affairs.

 Bridgeport's path to Election Day has been complicated — and to some voters, embarrassing.

-After narrowly losing to Ganim in September, Gomes made public surveillance videos he had received from city-owned security cameras showing a woman making multiple early-morning trips to stuff what appeared to be absentee ballots into a drop box.
+After narrowly losing to Ganim in September, Gomes released surveillance videos he had received from city-owned security cameras showing a woman making multiple early-morning trips to stuff what appeared to be absentee ballots into a drop box.

-It appeared to be a blatant violation of Connecticut law, which requires people using collection boxes to drop off completed ballots themselves or designate a family member, police officer, election official or caregiver to do it for them
+It looked like a blatant violation of Connecticut law, which requires people using collection boxes to drop off completed ballots themselves or designate a family member, police officer, election official or caregiver to do it for them

 Superior Court Judge William Clark threw out the result of the primary following a multi-day court hearing in which at least two Ganim supporters who were dropping documents into the boxes refused to answer questions, invoking their Fifth Amendment right against self-incrimination.
 Ganim said he was unaware of any wrongdoing.